fronto/reading_guide/README.md

 A good theoretical understanding of these concepts can be obtained by reading any standard university textbook.
 Two very popular ones are:

-“ Operating Systems Concepts” Silberschatz, Galvin and Gagne “Modern Operating Systems” by Andrew S. Tanenbaum
+" Operating Systems Concepts" Silberschatz, Galvin and Gagne "Modern Operating Systems" by Andrew S. Tanenbaum

 Earlier pdf editions of these books can be obtained from: